 Central and East European History of Medicine Network

-This is a blog run by Sarah Marks (UCL), Mat Savelli (CHF) and Dora Vargha (Birkbeck) for historians of medicine working on Central and Eastern Europe to share work and connect.
+This is a blog run by Sarah Marks (University of Cambridge), Mat Savelli (McMaster University) and Dora Vargha (Birkbeck, University of London) for historians of medicine working on Central and Eastern Europe to share work and connect.

-Mat Savelli is a postdoctoral research fellow at the Chemical Heritage Foundation in Philadelphia.
-He completed his doctoral dissertation on the history of psychiatry in Communist Yugoslavia at the University of Oxford’s Wellcome Unit for the History of Medicine.
+Mat Savelli is a postdoctoral research fellow at the Centre for Health, Ageing and Society at McMaster University.
+He completed his doctoral dissertation on the history of psychiatry in Communist Yugoslavia at the University of Oxford’s Wellcome Unit for the History of Medicine, then held postdoctoral positions at the Chemical Heritage Foundation in Phildelphia and the University of Pittsburgh.
 His current research analyzes the global history of psychopharmaceutical marketing.
 In addition to an edited volume (alongside Sarah Marks), he is currently working on a book about the social psychiatry movement in Yugoslavia.